 - Vet’s lovely voice.
-She had a soothing and loving voice.
-And she adored me and was gentle with me even though she pulled out that needle.
+She had a soothing voice.
+She adored me and was gentle with me even when she pulled out that needle.

-- And the homo sapiens at the vet’s office who always fuss over how cute I am when they see me (and who can blame them).
+- Homo sapiens at the vet’s office who always fuss over how cute I am when they see me (and who can blame them).

 Actually, now that I’m reminded of the pleasant things and I was able to re-experience them again in my mind, I’m starting to feel that my trip to the vet in the past wasn’t too bad after all.

-And here’s a list of five good things to anticipate for tomorrow:
+And here’s a list of five good things to anticipate tomorrow:

-- Playing hide and seek with mommy…especially when she tries to put me in the kitty stroller before going to the vet…hehehe.
+- Playing hide and seek with mommy, especially when she tries to put me in the kitty stroller before going to the vet.

 - Being in the kitty stroller and looking at trees, people, squirrels, butterflies and everything else.